akrumel/f.lux/docs/overview.md

 The virtualization architecture divides a shadow property into two entities:

 * shadow - the virtualized interface used by the application logic to inspect and modify the state tree.
 * property - analogous to a React component with a life-cycle (think of the shadow as the `render()` function though in the case it is an object).
-F.lux properties are by writing an ES2016 class.
+F.lux properties are implemented using ES2016 classes.

 Here is an example of a `react-native` orientation property: